Living-with-machines/alto2txt2fixture/docs/tutorial/first-steps.md

 ### Mounting `alto2txt` on your computer

-!!! attention "This option will only work on a Linux or UNIX computer" If you have a mac, your only option is the one below.
+!!! warning "This option will only work on a Linux or UNIX computer"

+    If you have a mac, your only option is the one below.

 #### Step 1: Install BlobFuse